qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/downloading.rst

 Downloading From Qiita
 ======================

-Qiita allows user to download public data as well as the user's own private data.
-This data can then be used for processing and analysis external tools.
+Qiita allows users to download public data as well as the user's own private data.
+This data can then be used for processing and analysis in external tools.

 Downloading All Public Data
 ---------------------------